felixp7/lunar-logo/README.md

 			break
 		end
 		foreach i results parse :cmd do
-			if neq :i nil do
+			if not is-nil :i do
 				show :i
 			end
 		end